Lombiq/Hastlayer-Timing-Tester/Docs/Usage.md

 ## What you will need

-Hastlayer Timing Tester requires **Visual Studio Community Edition 2017 (Version 15.4.4) or greater** to run.
+Hastlayer Timing Tester requires **Visual Studio Community Edition 2019 or greater** to run.
 (You will need to recompile the project from source if you edit the configuration.)

 In case you are using Hastlayer on Xilinx platform, you will need **Xilinx Vivado 2016.4**.